learn-co-curriculum/dsc-intro-to-sets/README.md

 - Understand what a set is
 - Define a universal set and subsets
-- Learn about sets unions, intersections, complements
+- Learn about unions, intersections, and complements
-- Learn how to use Venn Diagrams to understand about the relationships between sets
+- Learn how to use Venn Diagrams to understand the relationships between sets

 ## What is a Set?